 I would (of course) be incredibly interested to see if the smaller dehydrator loses its edge if it’s stacked up to 12 trays, because then a good bit of food would be quite far from the fan.

 Note: The dehydrator I used is a few years old, model number FD-50.
-The one sold on Amazon is FD-60, and the fan is from the top, not the bottom.
+With the FD-60, the fan is from the top, not the bottom.
 I cannot find exactly what I used anymore, but the wattage is the same.

 Which Dehydrator was Faster?
 See for Yourself…